 This section describes the validation features of SEMIoTICS that are related with the implementation of the components and the rest topics that are presented in this document.
+Moreover, a link to the KPI validation methodology is provided.

 5.1 Related Project Objectives and Key Performance Indicators (KPIs)